 Daphne got in touch with us to help plan her trip to India.
-She was traveling to India in the summer month of May and wasn’t sure where she could travel to.
-Having extensively explored North India in the past, she wanted to travel to South India.
-She was wondering if it is possible to do Kerala in May.
+She was travelling to India in the summer month of May and wasn’t sure where she could travel to.
+Having extensively explored the North of India in the past, she wanted to travel to South India this time ’round.
+She was wondering if it was possible to do Kerala in May.

 Daphne considers herself to be a flashpacker.
-She wanted to experience the wild-life and beaches of Kerala while simultaneously, exploring the usual favorites – the Backwaters of Alleppey and Cochin.
+She wanted to experience the wild-life and beaches of Kerala while simultaneously, exploring the usual favorites – the backwaters of Alleppey and Kochi.

 Mumbai can certainly be called a mega city with a metropolitan population estimate of 21 Millions.
 Traditionally not a tourist favorite, the locals will assure you there a certain charm to the city which you will discover if you take time to explore.